walkandride/H1B-ViSA-Project/README.md

 # Introduction
 On June 22, 2020 President Donald Trump signed an executive order limiting the number of immigrants entering the United States.
 Effective June 24 to at least the end of 2020, the US will stop the issuance of a variety of visas for foreign workers.

-Of the many types, the coveted H1-B visas are used by tech companies to fill in voids in talent.
+Of the many types, the coveted H1-B visas are used by tech companies to fill voids in talent.
 Our most influential and profitable companies -- Google, Amazon, Apple, and Facebook are [deeply disappointed by this proclamation](https://www.ibtimes.com/trump-immigration-crackdown-tech-giants-google-apple-amazon-others-slam-executive-2999121).
 In 2019, Google and Amazon were each granted roughly [9,000 H1-B visa applications](https://www.msn.com/en-us/money/markets/amazon-google-twitter-and-other-tech-companies-are-speaking-out-against-trumps-freeze-on-immigrant-work-visas/ar-BB15QWe9).

 ## Problem